Electric potential, Standard hydrogen electrode, Electrochemical series and Measurement of Electrode Potentials

 E.M.F. = Oxidation potential anode + reduction potential cathode = 0.76 + 0.34 = 1.1 volt

-Electromotive series is the arrangement of elements in descending order according to their oxidation potential with respect to standard hydrogen electrode or it is the arrangement of elements in ascending order according to their reduction potential with respect to the standard hydrogen electrode
+Electromotive series is the arrangement of elements in descending order according to their oxidation potential to the standard hydrogen electrode or it is the arrangement of elements in ascending order according to their reduction potential with respect to the standard hydrogen electrode

 The electromotive force (emf) = Oxidation potential anode + reduction potential cathode